tsinghua-fib-lab/TDNetGen/README.md

 ## License

 The software in this repository is freely available under MIT license.
-Please see the [license](https://github.com/tsinghua-fib-lab/TDNetGen/blob/main/LICENSE)
+Please see the [license](https://github.com/tsinghua-fib-lab/TDNetGen/blob/main/LICENSE) for further details.